KLD997/gptcmdline/README.md

-# ORB
+# GPTCMDLINE
-ORB is a command-line script that connects to the OpenAI API to harness the power of ChatGPT models for generating human-like text responses.
+GOTCMDLINE is a command-line script that connects to the OpenAI API to harness the power of ChatGPT models for generating human-like text responses.
 It's designed to provide a seamless interface for interacting with OpenAI's language models.

 ## UPDATE 10/15/2023
 - Created separate `install.sh` for smoother install.